English

 Grade 10–12 | Credit: 1

-Prerequisite: Successful completion of French II with a grade of B or better or permission of the instructor.
+Prerequisite: Demonstrated proficiency in French II or permission of the instructor.

 Grade 11–12 | Credit: 1

-Prerequisite: Completion of French III or IV with a grade of B or better or permission of the instructor.
+Prerequisite: Demonstrated proficiency in French III or permission of the instructor.

 SPANISH PROGRAM